-Following an extraction, a blood clot needs to form to stop the bleeding and begin the healing process.
+Following a restorative tooth extraction, a blood clot needs to form to stop the bleeding and begin the healing process.
 That's why we ask you to bite on a gauze pad for 30 to 45 minutes after the extraction.
 If bleeding or oozing continues after you remove the gauze pad, place another gauze pad and bite firmly for another thirty minutes.
 You may have to repeat this process several times to stop the bleeding.
 After the blood clot forms, it is very important to protect it, especially for the next 24 hours.

 FOR THE NEXT 24 HOURS: